johnpuddephatt/turveyworld/src/pages/yoga.md

 > "I *have practiced with Gerry for over 10 years, her teaching is intuitive and embodied, infused with so much depth of understanding and delight in yoga.
 I feel inspired and refreshed after* every class"
 >
-> > Jo Nockels, University of Leeds Dept of Cultural Projects
+> > Jo Nockels: University of Leeds Dept of Cultural Projects

 ![](/uploads/yoga-3.jpg)